getify/monio/MONADS.md

     .map( getProp("bookName") );
 ```

-If/once code like that *speaks to you*, I think you're ready to dip your toes into the ocean of monads.
+Again, not to say this is the "right" way to do it, but... code like this represents the combination of ideas from FP that I think will help prepare you to take on *monads*, especially as I will present them throughout the rest of this guide.
+If/when code like that *speaks to you*, I think it's time to dip your toes into the ocean of monads.

 ## Brief Intro To Monads